zkyntu/UnLanedet/doc/install.md

 ## Installation step
-<font size=4> In this documentation, we describe the installation step by step.
+<font size=4> In this documentation, we introduce the installation step by step.

 ### Docker installation (recommendation)
 <font size=4>1.
 Pull the Pytorch docker image.